Mark Kinders, Ed.D., Vice President for Public Affairs

 With a long history of community and public service to his credit, Kinders specializes in facilitating groups into start-up, expanding their influence, guiding strategic planning and assisting in facilitated decision-making.
 Among those he has assisted are the St. Croix Valley Regional Tourism Alliance in Minnesota and Wisconsin (strategic planning), the Western Wisconsin Intergovernmental Collaborative (incorporation), The Phipps Center for the Arts (strategic planning), the University of Wisconsin System (legislative strategies), the University of Wisconsin-River Falls (marketing plan), Alexandria Community College (automated manufacturing student recruitment plan), Northeastern State University (sustainability objectives; communications plan); the Northeastern Oklahoma Regional Alliance (organizational structure, legislative strategies); UCO (institutional strategic plan Vision 2020, Alumni Association strategic plan); and the Central Oklahoma STEM Alliance (education start-up).

-During his time at UCO, he has served as inaugural president of COSTEMA, a collaboration that seeks to improve K-12 STEM education to 150,000 school children in nine school districts in Oklahoma and Logan counties, to include Oklahoma City and Edmond public schools.
-A U.S. Marine Corps veteran, he co-chaired, with Oklahoma Veterans Department Major Gen. Miles Deering (Retired), a statewide task force empaneled by Governor Mary Fallin to review and offer recommendations to improve health care access for Oklahoma’s 337,000 veterans.
+During his time at UCO, he has served as the inaugural president of COSTEMA, a collaboration that seeks to improve K-12 STEM education to 110,000 school children in 10 school districts in Oklahoma and Logan counties, to include Oklahoma City and Edmond public schools.
+A U.S. Marine Corps veteran, he co-chairs, with Secretary of the Oklahoma Department of Veterans Affairs Major Gen. Miles Deering (Retired), a statewide task force empaneled by Governor Mary Fallin to recommend improvements in health care access for Oklahoma’s 400,000 veterans.

 At the national level, Kinders is actively engaged in the American Association of State Colleges & Universities, which educates 3.5 million students at 410 institutions.
 He served the association as chair of its Advisory Council on Communications and Public Affairs and he represented AASCU institutions to the National Task Force on the Higher Education Government Relations Conference, while chairing its 2014 national conference.
 The task force members represent 15 million students enrolled in public higher education nationally.
 Kinders also served as a member of the national editorial advisory board for AASCU’s magazine, “Public Purpose,” and he is an AASCU representative to the national oversight higher education performance accountability board for the Voluntary System of Accountability.